-1. Include the stdlib.h and time.h header files at the beginning of your program:

-'''

-#include \( \stdlib.h \)

-#include \( \time.h \)

-'''

-2. Include the following lines at the beginning of your main function after the player inputs the upper bound n:

-'''

-/ initialize the random number generator with the current time /

-srand( time( NULL ) );

-/ generate the random number in the range 0 to (n-1) /

-int randomNumber = rand() % n;

-'''

-Here, n specifies the upper bound of the range in which the random number will be generated, and randomNumber is the integer variable which is assigned the generated random number.
+- 1. Include the stdlib.h and time.h header files at the beginning of your program: #include <stdlib.h> #include <time.h> - 2.
+Include the following lines at the beginning of your main function: / initialize the random number generator with the current time / srand(time(NULL)); - 3.
+To simulate drawing a card from the shuffled deck, use the following statement: / draw a random card / card = rand() % 13 + 1; // You need to define the variable card.

+The integer variable 'card' then will have a random value in the range from 1 through 13.